-Q: I bought old, damp (kept in carport) gym floor maple.
+Q: I’m salvaging a gym floor.
+I bought old, damp (kept in carport) gym floor maple.
 I want to refinish it.
 Will the painted lines come off easily with sanding?
 Is drying it indoors a few weeks enough?

 What other problems should I be concerned about?
 I need to save money by doing it myself or using a hand man.

-The paint should sand off OK (be careful of lead) but whether it will leave a discolouration because the wood beneath has been sheltered from sun light I don’t know.
-You will just have to roll the dice and go for it, accepting that this is reclaimed wood and any marks it has are part of the woods character.by
+The paint should sand off OK (be careful of lead) but whether it will leave a discoloration because the wood beneath has been sheltered from sunlight I don’t know.
+You will just have to roll the dice and go for it, accepting that this is reclaimed wood and any marks it has are part of the character of the wood.

 Salvaging a gym floor tips

 Q imported from our old site, Face Lift Floors: I have been offered the salvage of several thousand square feet of hardwood (maple) flooring from a gymnasium of a building that is being demolished, and would like some suggestions on how best to salvage a gym floor while maintaining as much of the material as possible.

 The existing floor is almost 60 years old, and while I have not been able to view the floor itself, have been lead to believe that there is almost 1/4 inch of material above the groove of the boards.
 Seems when they installed the original floor, rather than sand the floor smooth they flooded the floor with varnish and let itself level.